oxarbitrage/documentation/zcash/building-zcash-on-apple-silicon.md

 # Building zcash on Apple Silicon (aarch64-apple-darwin)

 The zcash build system does not natively support Apple Silicon (arm64/aarch64) Macs.
-Two issues prevent a successful build on these machines.
-This document describes the prerequisites, both problems, and their fixes.
+Two issues prevent a successful build, and a third prevents the wallet from functioning at runtime.
+This document describes the prerequisites, all three problems, and their fixes.

 ## Prerequisites